 Fish at the estuary

-Almost half NZ's fish species are diadromous, meaning that they regularly migrate between fresh and salt water.
-This makes estuaries an important highway for these fish.
+Almost half of the fish species occurring in Aotearoa New Zealand are diadromous, meaning that they regularly migrate between fresh and salt water.
+This makes Estuaries an important highway for these fish.

 Five species of threatened fish have been seen in the catchment: longfin eel, giant kokopu, shortjaw kokopu, mudfish, and lamprey.
 The first three probably use the estaury for feeding and during migration.
 Whitebait probably spawn in the estuary and recreational whitebaiters use the estuary.